ibm-cloud-architecture/refarch-eda/docs-mk/concepts/flow-architectures.md

 For event processing three type of engines:

-* **Functions** (including low-code or no-code processors): WAS lambda, Knative eventing, Flink, Storm.
+* **Functions** (including low-code or no-code processors): AWS lambda, Knative eventing, Flink, Storm.
 Mendix and Vantiq have event-driven low code platform.
 * **log-based event streaming platforms**: Apache Kafka, Apache Pulsar, AWS Kinesis, and Microsoft Azure Event Hubs.
-Topic becomes a system of record, as event sourcing pattern implementation.
+Topic becomes a system of record, as an event-sourcing pattern implementation.
 * **real-time stateful systems**: *Digital twins* are software agents supporting the problem domain in a stateful manner.
 Behavior is supported by code or rules, and relationship between agents.
 Agents can monitor the overall system state.
-[Swim.ai](https://www.swim.ai/) builds its model dynamically from the event stream and provides built-in machine learning capabilities that enable both continuous learning and high performance model execution
+[Swim.ai](https://www.swim.ai/) builds its model dynamically from the event stream and provides built-in machine learning capabilities that enable both continuous learning and high performance model execution.

 Mainstream adoption of flow itself will be five to ten years from now (2020).
 Flow will have to prove that it meets security criteria for everything from electronic payments, to health-care data, to classified